itspatmorgan/ai-research-test-repo/patterns/flipped-interaction.md

 - **Use for Self-Reflection**: Ideal for personal development or self-reflection exercises.
 - **Prompt for Open-Ended Questions**: Encourage the AI to ask open-ended questions that provoke thought.
 - **Combine with Personas**: Assign a persona to the AI, like a coach or advisor, to tailor the questioning style.
+- **Specify how much it should follow up**: Give the AI some sense of how deeply it should probe into complex issues before continuing on.

 ## Watch Outs
 - **Lack of Focus**: The AI’s questions may veer off-topic, so guide it back if needed.